Posted by Richard Woodman, Partner

 The ban on exclusivity clauses is set to benefit some 125,000 Zero Hours Contract workers and follows government consultation which received over 36,000 responses.
 83% favoured removing exclusivity clauses in Zero Hours Contracts following evidence that some unscrupulous employers abused their power and prevented their staff from working for another employer even though there was no guarantee of work.
 The government has also agreed to work with business representatives and unions to develop a code of practice on the fair use of Zero Hours Contracts by the end of 2014.
 It will also be carrying out further consultation on the issue.
 The ban forms part of the Small Business, Enterprise and Employment Bill.

-For more information on Zero Hours Contracts and how they could help your business please contact Helen Murphie, Partner in Employment on 0207 583 2222.
+For more information on Zero Hours Contracts and how they could help your business please contact our specialist Employment & HR team.

 It pays to employ the right employment solicitor